fiddleswe/fiddleswe/README.md

 Hello, my name is Smart.
 I'm a high school student and a web developer.
 I'm studying computer engineering/computer science.
 I'll share my progress and code here.
 I love solving problems through coding and enjoy exploring the world.

-I'm interested in full-stack development, working with both front-end and back-end.
+I'm interested in **full-stack development**, working with both front-end and back-end.
 I enjoy learning new things in computer programming and improving my skills.
 I also usually spend my time building website projects and exploring something new.

 You can find my creations in my repository!